 Shady hike through a hemlock forest with several nice waterfalls.

-Our two cents: While the entire park is nice, the standout sections are the pretty hemlock forest on the RED trail and the waterfalls on Tumbling Waters.
+While the entire park is nice, the standout sections are the pretty hemlock forest on the RED trail and the waterfalls on Tumbling Waters.
 Either of those trails alone make for very nice short loops.

-Books: Trail descriptions and map diagrams for the Ridgeline and Tumbling Waters trails can be found in Hiking the Poconos.
+Trail descriptions and map diagrams for the Ridgeline and Tumbling Waters trails can be found in Hiking the Poconos.

-from the park’s site: Interstate 80 W, take Pennsylvania Exit 309 N for Marshalls Creek/Route 209.
+From the park’s site: Interstate 80 W, take Pennsylvania Exit 309 N for Marshalls Creek/Route 209.
 Follow Route 209 for approximately 3 miles and make a right turn at the light in Marshalls Creek.
 Continue North on Route 209 for 14 miles.

 You will see two signs for PEEC between mile marker 8 & 9 on Route 209.
 The first sign is 1/2-mile before the left turn and the second is directly across from the turn.
 Turn left onto Brisco Mountain Road.
 When the road forks, bear right at the stop sign and PEEC will be on your right.
-More directions on the park site.

 Inside the PEEC center building in the parking lot.
 Check for opening times if you tend to arrive early, as we didn’t spot a porta-john.